Neurological - Case 1

 Presenting Complaints

-- 41-year-old female patient presents with a chief complaint of recurrent, severe headaches.
+- 43-year-old female patient presents with a chief complaint of persistent headache.

 History of Presenting Complaint

-- The pain is localized to the right side of the patient's head and is associated with nausea, sensitivity to light, and mild dizziness.
+- The headache is localized to the right side of her head and is associated with nausea and sensitivity to light.

-- The patient denies any recent head trauma, fever, or changes in vision.
+- She denies any recent head trauma, fever, or changes in vision.

 Significant Positives & Negatives For Differentials